adityarc19/adityarc19/README.md

 - 🔭 I’m currently in my last year at my undergrad in SRM-IST, Chennai.
 - 🌱 I’m currently learning deep learning projects.
 - 👯 I’m looking to collaborate on any kind of data science task.
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with advanced optimisation techniques in object detection architectures.
 - 💬 Ask me about ANYTHING.
-- 📫 Reach me at my Linkedin [here](https://www.linkedin.com/in/adityarc19/)
+- 📫 Reach me at my Linkedin [here](https://www.linkedin.com/in/adityarc19/).
-- ⚡ Fun fact: I love learning about spiritual science and I'm fascinated about meta-physics involved in it !
+- ⚡ Fun fact: I love learning about spiritual science and I'm fascinated at the meta-physics involved in it !